rixx/books.rixx.de/src/reviews/charles-stross/the-fuller-memorandum.md

   rating: 4
 ---

-Just a review to remind myself of why I liked this book:

 The Fuller Memorandum details the break-up of a cultist organization and a Laundry leak, we also get to know TEAPOT and Angleton's story.
 We see Mo and Bob as a married couple, and Bob on his way *up*.
-Good work, to my mind a generic Laundry book if there ever was one.
+Good work, to my mind a generic Laundry book if there ever was one, what with the exorcism of WW2 airplanes that escalates into horrors.
 Nice read nonetheless.